 The CDC order’s stated goal was to protect CBP officers from COVID-19 exposure and to reduce the congregation of individuals, in settings such as immigration detention centers.
 However, over the past year, hundreds of public health experts have objected to the use of Title 42, claiming that there is no public health rationale to close our borders to asylum seekers while keeping them open to millions of other border crossers, including students, professionals and tourists.
 Public experts recommend that DHS implement measures such as masks, hand sanitizer, social distancing, while ramping up testing and quarantine capacity at Border Patrol stations and ports of entry.

 Black immigrants –– in particular from Haiti –– have been rapidly expelled to Mexico where they face anti-Black discrimination and violence, and have been targeted by local authorities.
 In addition, the Biden administration has continued to send Haitians on ICE flights to Haiti, despite the fact that the country is undergoing a political uprising and immense instability in the aftermath of a natural disaster.
 Thanks to the hard work of advocates, such as Haitian Bridge Alliance and UndocuBlack Network, calling on Biden to fulfill his campaign promise, the administration recently re-designated Haitians for Temporary Protected Status so they can remain in safety within the U.S. However, this does not apply to Haitians who arrive after the re-designation seeking protection.

 Expulsions have also affected children arriving at the border alone.
-Under Title 42, the Trump administration expelled over 13,000 unaccompanied children, while the Biden administration decided to halt expulsions of unaccompanied minors.
-In the past few months, there has been an increase in the number of unaccompanied minors arriving at our borders –– 9,431 in February and 18,890 in March 2021.
-The Biden administration has struggled to provide the growing number of arriving unaccompanied minors with adequate shelter and care.
+Under Title 42, the Trump administration expelled over 16,000 unaccompanied children in 2020, while the Biden administration decided to halt expulsions of unaccompanied minors.